 You can usually feel these cramps in your lower belly or back.
 They typically last 1 to 3 days.
 Why the pain?
 Every month, your uterus builds up a lining of tissue.
 That’s where an embryo can implant and grow.
 If you don't get pregnant, the lining breaks down and is shed during your period.
 When the uterus tightens to push it out, you get a cramp.
 Try a heating pad and over-the-counter pain relievers to ease pain.
 Exercise and de-stressing can help, too.
 You can also talk to your doctor about PMS pain.
 Certain birth control pills or antidepressants may help.

-This is a life-threatening emergency.
-It happens when an embryo implants and begins growing somewhere outside of the uterus.
+This happens when an embryo implants somewhere outside of the uterus and begins to grow.
 This usually happens in the fallopian tubes.
 Sharp pelvic pain or cramps (particularly on one side), vaginal bleeding, nausea, and dizziness are symptoms.
 Get medical help right away.
+This is a life-threatening emergency.

 Pelvic pain is a warning sign of some STDs.
 Two of the most common are chlamydia and gonorrhea (shown here through a microscope).
 You often get both at the same time.
 They don't always cause symptoms.
 But when they do, you may have pain when you pee, bleeding between periods, and abnormal vaginal discharge.
 See your doctor.
 It’s also important to get partners checked and treated, too, so you don’t pass the infection back and forth.